saluteyang/saluteyang.github.io/_posts/2019-06-17-load-time-series.md

 * classical time series approach, best typified by the sophisticated fbprophet package develped by Facebook
 * decision tree model using weather forecast and appropriately lagged variables as features
-* recurrent neural net that require very small initial setup but long experimentation and training time to nail down good (enough) model with acceptable time/accuracy trade-off
+* recurrent neural net that requires very small initial setup but needs long experimentation and training time to nail down good (enough) model with acceptable time/accuracy trade-off

 ### a.
 Prophet
 Once I've wrangled the input data into the form that Prophet requires, the fitting and predition steps are relatively straight forward.